 I recommend signing up for an account with Pond 5 for the reasons described in this post.
 You can’t go wrong with them, and you can always join other sites later.

 Be sure to write a strong description & use 50 evocative keywords.
-This step is honestly just as important as the previous 3, because no one will find your song without a good description, title, and keywords.
+These keywords are called metadata, and it's really important to get it right.
+This step is honestly just as important as creating licensable music, because no one will find your song without a good description, title, and keywords.

 For the description of the song, you want to craft a short narrative to let the reader know about the emotion of the song, what it sounds like, how long it lasts, and how it might be used.

-For the keywords, you’ll want to use a solid mix of terms that describe the tone of the song, who it sounds like, what its technical details are, any unusual instruments used, and how it might be used, but not in a narrative way.
+For the keyword metadata, you’ll want to use a solid mix of terms that describe the tone of the song, who it sounds like, what its technical details are, any unusual instruments used, and how it might be used, but not in a narrative way.

 I don’t have evidence that using social media directly boosts sales, but in my own experience I have seen a strong correlation between when I started adding social media to my toolset and when my sales reached a new peak.